Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 If you receive funding through a sponsoring agency or organisation, check directly with them how interrupting your studies or re-sitting out of attendance may affect your funding.
 If you receive funding through Queen Mary, see the section above for instances where you may continue to receive funding for maternity/paternity leave, ill health leave and annual leave.

 If you are not eligible to continue to receive your student funding while you are interrupting your studies or re-sitting out of attendance, you will normally need to work to support yourself during this period, and/or rely on support from family or friends.
-You may be able to claim welfare benefits in certain circumstances – see below.
+You may be able to claim welfare benefits but only in certain circumstances – see below.

-- If you have a disability or ongoing medical condition, or you are a lone parent, you may be able to claim welfare benefits while you are re-sitting or interrupting.
+- If you have a disability or ongoing medical condition or you are a parent, you may be able to claim welfare benefits while you are re-sitting or interrupting.
 If you are already in receipt of welfare benefits, these should continue while you are re-sitting or interrupting your studies.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.
 You may also find it helpful to refer to our advice guide Extra money for disability and ill health and our web pages for students with children.

 - Students who interrupt because they are ill, or to care for someone else, may be entitled to claim certain benefits for a limited period after they recover or caring responsibilities end but they are waiting to return to university.
 It may also be possible to claim Carer's Allowance during a period of interruption if you care full-time for someone and are not required to complete course work, sit exams or engage with your course during this time.
 Contact a Welfare Adviser in the Advice and Counselling Service for more information.